data-integrations/wrangler/docs/directives/rename.md

 has been applied to the record.

 The `rename` directive will only rename a column that exists.
-If the column name does not exist in the record, execution will fail.
+If the column name does not exist in the record, the operation will be ignored without an error.

 ## Example